Disclaimer: Please contact Sophos Professional Services if you require assistance with your specific environment.

 To troubleshoot the issue,

-Solution is to disable the firewall rule, and then the YouTube website can be loaded without any problem.
+The solution is to turn off the firewall rule, and then the YouTube website can be loaded without any problem.

-We need to capture packets in Sophos Firewall webadmin to find out if Sophos Firewall forwards traffic between the LAN PC and the FTP server.
+We need to capture packets in Sophos Firewall webadmin to determine if Sophos Firewall forwards traffic between the LAN PC and the FTP server.

 In packet capture, we need to provide an IP address, not hostname, so the first step is to query the IP address of the FTP server in nslookup command on the LAN PC.